SannaAb/Pseudogenes/README.md

 ## Optional plotting

 PΨFinder gives one addtional way of visualizing your results in the form of a circos plot.
 Before running the command below make sure that circos is installed on you system and that the path to the exec of circos is within your path.
+See *Figure 3* for an example of the circos plot created usingthe same data visualized in the default GVIZ plot in *Figure 2*.

 ![text](SMAD4_SMAD4.jpg "Picture that displays the coverage over the insertion and the Parent gene")
+**Figure 3**: Coverage plot using Circos.
+The outer circle displays the coverage across the parent genes exons in the form of a heatmap, darker blue means higher coverage.
+The inner histogram is the coverage of the spliced reads across the parent genes exons.
+This is evidence for a processed pseudgene.
+The red histogram displays the coverage over the insert site.

 ```